Gradiant/5g-charts/open5gs-ueransim-gnb.md

 First, deploy the NGC (open5gs) using the `5gSA-values.yaml` file provided in order to overwrite some of the default values of the **Open5GS chart**:

 ```
-helm install open5gs openverso/open5gs --version 1.2.3 --values https://gradiant.github.io/openverso-charts/docs/open5gs-ueransim-gnb/5gSA-values.yaml
+helm install open5gs openverso/open5gs --version 2.0.0 --values https://gradiant.github.io/openverso-charts/docs/open5gs-ueransim-gnb/5gSA-values.yaml
 ```

 These new values will:

 - Disable the Open5gs EPC, deploying only the functions of the Open5gs 5G SA Core.
 - Enable the *populate* option, which will create a Deployment using the `openverso/open5gs-dbctl` image.
 This will provide an easy way to manage the subscribers.
-In addition, the *commands* specified will register two subscribers initially, with the *imsi, key, opc, apn, sst* and *sd* provided.
+In addition, the *initCommands* specified will register two subscribers initially, with the *imsi, key, opc, apn, sst* and *sd* provided.
 - Disable the Ingress for accessing the Open5GS WebUI.